whiterabbitj/URLShortener/README.md

 # URLShortener

-To access URLShortener please visit whiraj.me.
+To access URLShortener please visit www.whiraj.me.
 Let me know if you would like to see the backend processes and API's.

 The project is using Mono Framework with C# Webforms.